padiix/RecORDER/README.md

 - Moves recordings to a folder named after it
 - Moves replay buffer recordings to folders named after it
 - Moves screenshots to folders named after it
-- When automatic splitting is enabled, it will also actively move all of the split recordings to relevant folder as in recordings case
+- When automatic splitting is enabled, it will also actively move all the split recordings to relevant folder as in recordings case

 Other features:
 - Verbose logs of the script - you should be able to see the important information on the go when viewing `Script Logs`